 Such functions fall in to two categories.
 The first comprises those which are genuinely uncommon, or which are unlikely to arise in certain fields of practice.
-This category includes such things as acting for a child, in a fatal claim, for or against a sequestrated party, or seeking provisional damages.
-The second category is matters which may not be encountered because of a policy of the firm to conduct business in a particular way, for example instructing counsel to draft a Summons.
+This category includes such things as acting for a minor, in a fatal claim, for or against a bankrupt, or seeking provisional damages or periodical payments.
+The second category is matters which may not be encountered because of a policy of the firm to conduct business in a particular way, for example by never making use of mediation, or always instructing counsel to draft Particulars of Claim.

 It is preferable that candidates should demonstrate their competence in relation to these matters through the handling of actual cases.
-So, it would not be acceptable for a candidate never to have drafted a Summons if the opportunity to do so had been present, and the candidate had simply preferred to pass the matter to counsel.
+So, it would not be acceptable for a candidate never to have drafted particulars of claim if the opportunity to do so had been present, and the candidate had simply preferred to pass the matter to counsel.
 However, if the firm had a policy of such drafting always being undertaken by counsel, it would be unreasonable to deny the candidate access to Senior Litigator status as a consequence.